-A snippet of the test report for a Ras signaling pathway model (see http://emmaa.indra.bio/dashboard/rasmodel) as of 4/1/2019 is shown below, where each "Observation" is expressed in terms of an expectation of model behavior (e.g., "IFG1R phosphorylated on Y1166 activates IRS1") along with a determination of whether the constraint was satisfied (green tick mark if yes, red cross if not), along with a description of the specific way in which the model satisfies the test condition (as human-interpretable English language summary) or the reason for why the model could not satsfy the test condition.
+A snippet of the test report for a Ras signaling pathway model (see http://emmaa.indra.bio/dashboard/rasmodel) as of 4/1/2019 is shown below, where each "Observation" is expressed in terms of an expectation of model behavior (e.g., "IFG1R phosphorylated on Y1166 activates IRS1") along with a determination of whether the constraint was satisfied (green tick mark if yes, red cross if not), along with a description of the specific way in which the model satisfies the test condition (as human-interpretable English language summary) or the reason for why the model could not satisfy the test condition.

-EGF bound to EGFR and GRB2 activates RAC1. ~ EGF binds EGFR.
-EGFR bound to EGF binds EGFR bound to EGF.
-EGFR bound to EGFR phosphorylates SRC on Y419.
-Active SRC phosphorylates TIAM1.
-Active TIAM1 activates RAC1.
-ELK1 bound to SRF activates ELK1. × No path found that satisfies the test statement IGF1R phosphorylated on Y1166 activates IRS1. ~ Active IGF1R phosphorylates IRS1 on tyrosine.
+EGF bound to EGFR and GRB2 activates RAC1. • ELK1 bound to SRF activates ELK1. × No path found that satisfies the test statement IGF1R phosphorylated on Y1166 activates IRS1. ✓ Active IGF1R phosp horylates IRS1 on tyrosine.